 - Work profile: 6.0+

-Work profile on fully managed devices, which may be referred to as a COPE deployment, is currently only available on MobileIron, coming to more EMMs later in 2018.
-It offers the closest experience to a traditional device administrator deployment.
+Work profiles on fully managed devices, which is commonly referred to as a COPE deployment, is available on Android 8.0-10 and offers the closest experience to a traditional device administrator deployment.
 From 11 this is replaced by work profiles on company owned devices, which is closer to a BYOD deployment with additional control.

 Just as functionality is added with Android updates, so too will management capabilities be added with EMM platform updates.
 A concern more for organisations running EMM platforms on-premise than SaaS/cloud, some functionality may not be available until the platform has been updated to a minimum version.

-A good example is MobileIron Core, as support for Android Enterprise accounts was introduced with version 220.127.116.11, and has since seen several feature additions with each Core version up to the latest (as of 12/2017) Core 18.104.22.168.
-AirWatch as another example only introduced COSU support with 9.2, requiring a hybrid deployment for organisations wanting both Android Enterprise and kiosked devices.
+One example is MobileIron Core, where support for Android Enterprise managed Google Play accounts was introduced with version 220.127.116.11, and has since seen several feature additions with each Core version up to the latest.
+Workspace ONE UEM as another example only introduced COSU support with 9.2, requiring a hybrid deployment for organisations wanting both Android Enterprise and kiosked devices prior to this.

 Even so, not all EMMs will support all functionality due to time/budget constraints/demand, which is of course the same constraint all OS platforms are limited by.
 The organisation therefore will need to validate the functionality required is also supported by their EMM, something that should be much easier to do with the introduction of Android Enterprise Recommended for EMMs.

-Simply linking an organisation’s EMM platform with Android Enterprise won’t necessarily do anything (there are of course exceptions to this, and please ensure this is checked before enabling it, see above) until further configurations/profiles/groups/etc have been created and applied.
+Simply binding an organisation’s EMM platform with Google won’t necessarily do anything (there are of course exceptions to this, and please ensure this is checked before enabling it, see above) until further Android Enterprise configurations/profiles/groups/etc have been created and applied.

-As well as linking the EMM with Google, applications will need to be (re)imported and configured for the Android Enterprise deployment with managed configurations created where applicable.
-Additionally, profiles/configurations targeting the universal Android Enterprise APIs will need to be created (as those targeting KNOX, etc will no longer work).
+As well as binding the EMM with Google, applications will need to be (re)imported and configured for the Android Enterprise deployment with managed configurations created where applicable.
+Additionally, profiles/configurations targeting the universal Android Enterprise APIs will need to be created (as those targeting Knox, device admin APIs etc will no longer work).
 Some examples of where managed app configurations replace legacy configurations are: